hashicorp/vault-plugin-database-couchbase/README.md

 ## Developing

-You can run `make dev` in the root of the repo to start up a development vault server and automatically register a local build of the plugin.
+You can run `make dev-vault` in the root of the repo to start up a development vault server and automatically register a local build of the plugin.
 You will need to have a built `vault` binary available in your `$PATH` to do so.